404 may refer to any of the following:

-1. A 404 is an HTTP status code often displayed as either "Not Found 404" or "Page Not Found" and is an indication that the web server exists, but the page you are attempting to access, does not.
-When this occurs it is an indication that the web page has moved, been deleted, or is currently being updated.
+1. A 404 is an HTTP status code indicating that the page you are trying to access does not exist at that location.
 Below is an example of how a generic 404 error message may look on a web page.

 What should I do when I get a 404 error?